 Promotion is a long-term project and requires patience and the mindset that it is all about gaining exposure.

-Sometimes it can feel like you are all alone, but with perseverance, people will notice your book, and your book promotion will pay dividends.
+Sometimes it can feel like you are all alone.
+But with perseverance, people will notice your book and your book promotion will pay dividends.

-The other aspect to consider is that yes, you love your book or books, but not every product brought to market succeeds.
-No matter how much money Microsoft spends on promoting their smartphone, it will never sell like Samsung or Apple.
+The other aspect to consider is that, yes, you love your book or books, but not every book finds success.

-The hard truth with books is that very few new titles sell well, and this is especially true for self-published titles.
+The hard truth with books is that very few new titles sell well, which is especially true for self-published titles.

-However, some books do succeed, or at least sell reasonably well.
+However, some books do succeed or at least sell reasonably well.